jchesterpivotal/concourse-build-resource/README.md

 on the results of the build being watched.

-This is useful if you coordinate with downstream teams who consume your work: you can add a job to your pipeline which fails when the upstream fails.
+This is useful if you coordinate with downstream teams who consume your work: you can add a job to your pipeline which fails when the downstream job fails.

 ## `show-build`, `show-plan`, `show-resources`